mythril-forge/homebrew-spells/spells/level-3/haywire.md

 Do not roll again for this device until it is restarted. |
 | 2&mdash;4 | The device does not function.                                                                         |
 | 5         | The device experiences a power surge, causing an electric shock to each creature within 5 feet of the device.
-Each affected creature must make a Dexterity saving throw against your spell save DC, taking `6d6` lightning damage on a failed save, or half as much damage on a successful one. |
+Each affected creature must make a Dexterity saving throw against your Spell Save DC, taking `6d6` lightning damage on a failed save, or half as much damage on a successful one. |
 | 6         | The device is usable as normal.                                                                       |

 ## At Higher Levels